 The children are encouraged to play a full part in the musical life of the school, participating in singing, creative music-making and musical appreciation.
-Pupils in years 3 and 4 learn to play the recorder, and we regularly take part in singing festivals organised through the Local Authority, giving pupils the opportunity to perform with other schools in venues such as The Connaught Theatre in Eastbourne and Glyndebourne.
-We use various instruments in assemblies and encourage children to play any instruments they have studied outside school.
+We take part in singing festivals organised through the Local Authority, giving pupils the opportunity to perform with other schools in larger venues and also have our own events to raise the profile of music and singing.
+We run a choir one lunchtime a week to promote singing.

-Violin and cello lessons are available for children during school hours: a charge is made for these lessons in line with the East Sussex guidelines (see Appendix B).
-We also offer lessons in drumming, guitar and piano with the Sussex Academy of Music (SAM).
+Violin, cello, piano, guitar and drum lessons are available for children during school hours: a charge is made for these lessons in line with the East Sussex guidelines (see Appendix B).
+These lessons are arranged through the East Sussex Music service and Sussex Academy of Music (SAM).
 We provide Community Concerts at Christmas and in the summer term and take part in the Villages Music Festival.